Regulations for F-1 International Students

-Extensions may granted to students meeting the following criteria:
+Extensions may be granted to students who meet the following criteria:

 - Additional time is needed to meet the requirements for graduation

-- The extension was requested and approved BEFORE the end date on a student’s I-20
+- The extension was requested and approved BEFORE the end date on the student's I-20

 Students wishing to leave the country to travel for any reason must: